Sydneychick2748/professional-README-generator/output/README.md

 ## Installation
+install

 ## Usage
+instructions of use

 ## License
 The license I used was MIT license

 ## Contributing
-If you want to contribute to the project here are the steps to do so:
+If you want to contribute to the project here are the steps to do so: contribute steps

 ## Tests
 ````
+test
 ````

 ## Questions
-If you have any questions about the repo, open an issue or contact me directly at  You can find more of my work at
+If you have any questions about the repo, open an issue or contact me directly at: anabennett77@gmail.com You can find more of my work at: https://github.com/Sydneychick2748/professional-README-generator